-The Management Board of the Parent entity is responsible for complying with the applicable prudential regulations set out in separate legislation, and in particular, for correct determination of the capital ratios.
+The Management Board of the Bank is responsible for complying with the applicable prudential regulations set out in separate legislation, and in particular, for correct determination of the capital ratios.

-The capital ratios as at 31 December 2019 have been presented in Note 5 of the consolidated financial statements and include Common Equity Tier 1 capital ratio, Tier 1 capital ratio and the total capital ratio.
+The capital ratios as at 31 December 2019 have been presented in Note 4 of the financial statements and include Common Equity Tier 1 capital ratio, Tier 1 capital ratio and the total capital ratio.

-We are obliged to inform in our report on the audit of the consolidated financial statements whether the Group has complied with the applicable prudential regulations set out in separate legislation, and in particular, whether the Group has correctly determined its capital ratios.
-For the purposes of the said information, the following legal acts are understood as separate legislation: Regulation (EU) no. 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012, as amended ("CRR"), the Banking Law and the Act of 5 August 2015 on macroprudential supervision over the financial system and on crisis management in the financial system ("the Act on macro-prudential supervision" -Journal of Laws of 2019, item 483).
+We are obliged to inform in our report on the audit of the financial statements whether the Bank has complied with the applicable prudential regulations set out in separate legislation, and in particular, whether the Bank has correctly determined its capital ratios.
+For the purposes of the said information, the following legal acts are understood as separate legislation: Regulation (EU) no. 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012, as amended ("CRR"), the Banking Law and the Act of 5 August 2015 on macro-prudential supervision over the financial system and on crisis management in the financial system ("the Act on macro-prudential supervision" - Journal of Laws of 2019, item 483).